dendronhq/dendron-site/vault/dendron.topic.telemetry.md

 ### Other

-This is other metrics that are collected
+These are groupings of other metrics we collect.
+We collect them to gather performance impact and improvements across various features.

 Events
-- TreeView Ready: when the tree view finishes loading
+- TreeView Ready: measures when the web ui based [[TreeView|dendron.ref.web-ui#treeview]] is finished loading

 |          Field | Attributes | Description                                                                            |
 | -------------: | :--------: | :------------------------------------------------------------------------------------- |